brightcove/videojs-vr/README.md

 Brightcove player included in HTML.
 Video loaded via XMLHTTPRequest.
 Works on all browsers, but takes longer for large videos if they are not fragmented.

+#### localhost:3000/dash.html

+MPEG DASH integration via VideoJS Dash using local files only (does not include Brightcove files or CSS).
+You may need to update the video source to a .mpd fragmented for MPEG DASH.

+#### localhost:3000/dash-xhr-experimental.html

+Building on dash.html using XHR and MSE to load the video into a SourceBuffer.
+Currently not functional.

 ## Video Processing
 Install ffmpeg
 ```